bufbuild/.github/README.md

 [dependabot/fetch-metadata](https://github.com/dependabot/fetch-metadata)
 — precise semver level, including every member of a grouped update.
-Patch/minor gets the `automerge: eligible` label; anything else has the label removed if present, so a grouped PR that gains a major member on update loses its mark.
-With `mode: auto` it also approves and arms GitHub native auto-merge (`gh pr merge --auto --squash`); GitHub merges once required status checks pass.
-With `mode: scheduled` it stops at the label.
+Patch/minor gets the `automerge: eligible` label; anything else has the label removed and any previously armed auto-merge disarmed, so a grouped PR that gains a major member on update loses its mark and will not merge.
+With `github-auto-merge: true` it also approves and arms GitHub native auto-merge (`gh pr merge --auto --squash`); GitHub merges once required status checks pass.
+With `github-auto-merge: false` it stops at the label.

 **sweep** (`workflow_run` / `schedule` / `workflow_dispatch`) — lists
 open Dependabot-authored PRs carrying the label and takes one look at